grensen/playground_intuition/README.md

 The good news is, we don't need programm code anymore, a calculator is enough.
 It was important for me to show that the code, even if it seems ultra complicated, can be understood better than you might have thought at first.

-To the prediction map, let's make the first calculation...
+To the prediction map, let's make the first calculation.....

 ---